TouhidApps/Column-Align/README.md

 Select multiple lines of similar code and press (ctrl + alt + k) or select "Column Align" option from Code menu.
 Make sure your selection starts from the beginning of any line.
 To consider as a column of ) or ; syntex you need to add a space before it to make them align in saperate column.

-### IDE Support?
+### IDE Support:
 It supports Android Studio, IntelliJ IDEA and also other Intellij platform IDE.

-### Language Support?
+### Language Support:
-Any Language or even plain text with same number of column (Same number of words in a line) is possible to align.
+Any Language or even plain text with same number of column (Same number of words in multiple lines) is possible to align.
 Screenshots are taken from a kotlin Android Studio project.

 ![Data Class Screenshot](https://raw.githubusercontent.com/TouhidApps/Column-Align/master/img/screenshot_1.png)